SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

   with an error estimator based on Lamba due to Rackauckas.
 Strong order 0.5 in the Stratonovich sense.
 Can handle all forms of noise, including non-diagonal, scalar, and colored noise.†
+- `SimplifiedEM` - A simplified Euler-Maruyama method with weak order 1.0 and fixed step size.
+Can handle all forms of noise, including non-diagonal, scalar, and colored noise.†
 - `RKMil` - An explicit Runge-Kutta discretization of the strong order 1.0 Milstein method.
 Defaults to solving the Ito problem, but `RKMil(interpretation=:Stratonovich)` makes it solve the Stratonovich problem.